sosy-lab/benchexec/README_P4.md

 ## Execution

+To run benchexec with p4, the first thing that is necessary is to create an benchmark file.
+The benchmark file is the same as the regular benchexec, but requires two extra option tags.
+The option tags define the path to the test folder for ptf and the folder which holds the .JSON file that the bsmv2 switch should consume.

+An examlpe of such a file is located in `/doc/johanP4Test.XML`.
+It refers to a simple p4-compiled .JSON file which forwads all packets on port 0 to port 1.
+It also refers to a ptf test file which sends a simple TCP packet.

 To run benchexec with p4 extension.
 Run benchexec normally, but with tag -p4 true.
 An example would be:
 ```
 sudo benchexec -p4 true doc/johanP4Test.XML